thelearner049/Comet-Chat/README.md

 During this assignment, I learned:

 - How CometChat's UI Kit works and how to integrate it
 - How to identify UX/UI issues and document them professionally
-- How onboarding flows feel from a developer’s perspective
 - Troubleshooting installation/integration issues
 - Writing structured reports with screenshots